roubachof/Sharpnado.Presentation.Forms/README.md

 * `Sharpnado.Tabs` have now [their own repo](https://github.com/roubachof/Sharpnado.Tabs)
 * `Sharpnado.HorizontalListView` have now [its own repo](https://github.com/roubachof/Sharpnado.HorizontalListView)
-* The `Sharpnado.Presentation.Forms` repo now is now only a Home page for all the Sharpnado's component.
+* The `Sharpnado.Presentation.Forms` repo is now only a Home page for all the Sharpnado's component.

 Latest version of Sharpnado.Presentation.Forms (v1.7.1) doesn't have all the sharpnado nugets up to date.